dpresbit/zippy/README.md

 `http://localhost:5601`

-Attach to the shell of a container to get to the command line (you can replace bach with your favorite shell)
+Attach to the shell of a container to get to the command line (you can replace batch with your favorite shell)

 `docker-compose exec -u 0 elasticsearch bash` `docker-compose exec -u 0 logstash bash`